shopware5/devdocs/source/developers-guide/backend-extension/index.md

 ```

 Now the method `createBillingFormRight` can just be re-implemented.
 Calling `me.callParent(arguments)` will call the
-original (overridden) method and return its result - in our cas,e the array of fields we want to modify.
+original (overridden) method and return its result - in our case the array of fields we want to modify.
 This array can
 be modified as needed - in this example the xtype of the 3rd field is changed to `numberfield`: `result[2].xtype = 'numberfield';`.

 At the end the modified array is returned - this way our extension is rendered into the window instead of the original